andrefaraujo/videosearch/README.md

 4 database video clips and two image queries.
 This also serves as a way to make sure your code is working properly.

-Clone repository (where "mypath" is the path you'll download the repository):
+Clone repository (where "mypath" is the path you'll download the repository to):

     > cd $mypath
     > git clone https://github.com/andrefaraujo/videosearch.git